 Timing is when we go too long without nutrition our bodies get creative (aka cranky!) at trying to prioritize what they should do and how to do it with less.

 This is not a recipe for success.
 I get that some kids (and parents) do not like to break the fast until midday.
-Others do not like to be bothered with eating or find what they have to eat unappealing in the moment when compared with online shopping, a stop to the restroom or recess.
+Others do not like to be bothered with eating or

 So they skip lunch, skip snacks and then get home or stop on the way and proceed to backload all the calories they missed during the day.